Chiekadarrell/Chiekadarrell/README.md

 - 👋 Hi, I’m @Chiekadarrell
 - 👀 I’m a DevOps Engineer
-- 🌱 I’m also a Webdesigner
+- 🌱 I’m also a Web Designer
 - 💞️ I’m looking to collaborate on DevOps, Cloud projects and web desiging
-- 📫 How to reach me @darrellkimbi12@gmail.com
+- 📫 How to reach me darrellkimbi12@gmail.com

 <!---
 Chiekadarrell/Chiekadarrell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.